isakosntnu/TDT4240/README.md

 ## Building and Running

 ### Compilation

+If you are using the Firebase Functions backend, or running the web version of the game, make sure to install the Node.js dependencies:

+npm install

 Once the project has been opened and Gradle has finished syncing, Android Studio will automatically index the project and make it ready for compilation.
 To compile the project:
 1. Open Android Studio
 2. Click Build > Make Project in the top menu